Dry Cleaner

 How difficult/simple is it to get environmental insurance for a dry clean plant in the state of California?
 What is the procedure and how costly is it?

-Asked by Lola almost 11 years ago
+Asked by Lola over 11 years ago

 You got me on that one.
 Unfortunately, I have no experience working in the state of California.